Discover Dallas: A Comprehensive Travel Guide

 3: Galleria Dallas:

-This is another impressive shopping mall that offers a mix of upscale and mainstream stores, as well as an ice skating rink, a hotel, and a variety of dining options.
+This is another impressive shopping mall that offers a mix of upscale and mainstream stores, an ice skating rink, a hotel, and a variety of dining options.
 Galleria Dallas is also known as the Galleria Dallas Stores, the Shops at the Galleria, the Galleria Mall Stores, or the Galleria Stores, and it is a place where you can have a fun and exciting shopping experience.

 4: Camp: